An Aesthetic Philosophy of Librarianship

 Now, my own theory of library usage–which has to be at the heart of any philosophy of librarianship–is that people who value and use academic libraries, our constituents, do so because they benefit from immediate access to relevant, significant or interesting titles, especially within the context of a meaningful and carefully considered collection.

 To our constituents, academic libraries are not primarily “about” the services provided by librarians, at least not in an obvious way.
 They are about collections.
 They are about books, regardless of format.
 They are about publications.
-When people look forward to going to library they are not imagining librarians, they are thinking about interesting books and collections which they hope and expect to find there.
-Things they like.
-Library services are always secondary to collections.
-Services exist to support and promote use of our collections, our collections (whether in print or online) are not there to support librarians’ services.
+When people look forward to going to library they are not imagining librarians, they are thinking about interesting books and collections which they hope and expect to find there; things they like and find meaningful to them.
+Library services are always secondary to collections, to the extent that services exist to support and promote use of resources and publications.
+Collections (whether in print or online) do not exist to support librarians’ services.
+Getting information or assistance from a librarian is a very, very small reason people come to a library, public or academic.

 The academic library is not primarily about inputs and outputs, users “getting answers to specific questions” or “satisfying specific information needs”–the latter are good things, of course, but despite the empirical information model which has often permeated our professional thinking about library operations–is not a correct model for any type of library, public or academic.